barrettinfotech/trumpet-rep-sheets/lesson-notes/hluedtke.md

 # Spring 2024

+week 7

+good work on practice hours--we'll try to recover your table journal by working with Enzo.

 week 6

 we worked on scale proficiencies for the UDQE.
 Play them everyday to be really ready!